Naingui74/Epitextension/README.md

 Created by Aaron Groux (aaron.groux@epitech.eu)
 Discord: smokoxren

-This extension is inspired by and builds upon the work of previous Epitech extensions, aiming to provide a modern, enhanced experience for students.
+I was inspired by an algorithm from thanks. : https://github.com/Sigmanificient This extension is inspired by and builds upon the work of previous Epitech extensions, aiming to provide a modern, enhanced experience for students.

 ### Inspiration